 Between 2000 and 2008, the Toronto Region attracted an annual average of 103,400 immigrants.
 At the same time, an average of over 32,000 international students per year choose to study in Toronto.2

 Toronto is the city of choice for so many new Canadians because it allows them to quickly integrate into the business community.
 As a city of immigrants, Toronto understands the multitude of ways it is enriched by diversity and welcomes newcomers.
 Almost three-quarters of Torontonians have direct ties to immigration.
-About one-half are themselves immigrants and almost one-quarter are second-generation Canadians with at least one parent born outside of Canada.3 This unmatched multicultural diversity is expressed by the more than 200 distinct ethnic groups represented in the Toronto region according to the 2006 Census of Canada.
+About one-half are themselves immigrants and almost one-quarter are second-generation Canadians with at least one parent born outside of Canada.3 This unmatched multicultural diversity is expressed by the more than 200 distinct ethnic groups represented in the Toronto region according to the 2011 National Household Survey.

 Toronto's visible minority population has also grown significantly in recent decades.
 Second only to Los Angeles in its peer group, nearly 43% of Toronto's population belongs to a visible minority group4 (See Figure 2: Visible Minorities).
 That's nearly one-quarter of the visible minority population in Canada, and it is a figure Statistics Canada predicts will rise to over 60% by 2031.

-The top five visible minority communities in Toronto based on 2006 census data:
+The top five visible minority communities in Toronto based on 2011 National Household Survey: